Research

 Research Areas

-- Application of System Identification Methods to cyber-physical power system modeling, monitoring and control.
+- System Identification Methods for measurement-based identification of cyber-physical power system models, monitoring technics and control systems.

-- AI and machine learning applications for cyber-physical systems.
+- AI and machine learning for designing, operating and decision making in power systems.

 Research Projects